Services Québec: Mission

-The mission of Services Québec is to offer citizens and businesses throughout Québec a single window for simplified access to public services.
+The mission of Services Québec is to offer simplified access to public services for citizens and businesses.

-General goal

-Services Québec is intended to make the life of citizens and businesses easier by placing within their reach the numerous services and programs offered by the various departments and bodies of the government of Québec.

 Operation

 Services Québec is under the responsibility of the Minister of Employment and Social Solidarity, Minister of Labour and Minister responsible for the Status of Women, Agnès Maltais.
 Its acting Chief Executive Officer is Pierre E. Rodrigue.

 Services Québec is a public body established as a legal person and its affairs are managed by a board of directors.
 It is made up of the acting Chief Executive Officer and 10 government-appointed members from various sectors.

-A range of services
+Services Québec has 65 offices throughout the province.
+Several offices are located in the same building as service centres for the Société de l’assurance automobile du Québec.
+Certain locations also offer services for the Directeur de l’état civil, the enterprise register and the Québec land register.

+Services

 Services Québec provides a variety of services to the Québec public.